xasos/Coins/README.md

 ```

 ## Credits
 All the data was scraped from [CoinMarketCap](http://coinmarketcap.com/).
+The currency converter uses the [The Free Currency Converter API](http://www.freecurrencyconverterapi.com/).
 Additionally, these API documents are modeled off the wonderful API documentation for [Hook](https://github.com/karan/Hook) by @karan.

 ## License
 [MIT License](LICENSE)